The life within your skin

 Most research has focused on the gut, but there are plenty of microbes that inhabit our skins, including fungi and mites.

-Our so-called “skin flora”, often offers many benefits, such as limiting the growth of other harmful microbes.
+Our so-called “skin flora”, often offers many benefits, such as consuming harmful micro life.
 In the gut and lungs, evidence has shown that microbes can stimulate the immune system, but it is not yet known if this is also true for those on the skin.

 However, some microbes can cause or at least be involved in skin problems, including ringworm and candida, which usually clear up quickly with medication.
 However, for people with immunity problems, skin complaints can sometimes turn into life-threatening conditions such as Pemphigus vulgaris.

 Scientists say that an unbalanced diet can upset the microbiome of the gut, and some think that upsetting the life on our skin could just be as bad.

 Exposure to exhaust fumes, smoke, cleaning fluids, cleansers and the daily pollution of modern life can seriously impact the skin.
 Clean air is not just important for our lungs.